nachazo/scryfalldler/README.md

    * Control Panel->System and Security->System->Advanced system settings->Enviornmental Variables
    * Under `System Variables` double click on `Path`
    * Select `New` and type `C:\PHP7`
-   * In a command prompt type `php -v` to ensure it is working
+   * In a command prompt type `php -v` to ensure it is working.
+You should see version and copyright information.

 2. __The Scryfalldler client__
  * _Installing on Windows_
     Download the Client from GitHub
     * Press the green `Clone or Download` button in the upper right, fallowed by `Download Zip`
     * Extract the archive to your desired location
+    * In a command prompt, change the directory to the scryfalldler folder and type `php scryfalldler` to ensure it is working.
+You should see a list of all the possible commands and brief descriptions.

 ## Usage
 To run Scryfaddler, you must have a command prompt opened to the directory scryfaddler is in.